 The immediate identification of students who may be struggling in a course (didactic or clinical) is important to address the difficulty in a timely, structured manner.
-Immediately upon identifying a student in difficulty (defined as failure of an assessment, borderline performance on an assessment, failure to complete or submit an assessment, or concerns regarding professional behaviour), the course faculty / clinical coordinator:
+Struggling in a course may be defined as failure of an assessment, borderline performance on an assessment, failure to complete or submit an assessment, or concerns regarding unprofessional behaviour (see below).